idekerlab/llm_evaluation_for_gene_set_interpretation/.ipynb_checkpoints/README-checkpoint.md

     and the [notebook](0.[Prep GO]Download_and_parse_GO.ipynb) for parsing GO terms

-	If need to download MSigDB, run [notebook](0.[omics set]ProcessMSigDB.ipynb).
-The notebook reads in the hallmark gene sets and saves them as individual .yaml files.
+	if need to download MSigDB, run

 2. Query GPT-4 for names and supporting analysis